sumeyyeabitomsky/create-meme-react/README.md

-# Getting Started with Create React App
+# Getting Started with Create Meme with React

+Creating meme with captions using simply react &amp; redux

+## Start working :)

+Clone from https://github.com/sumeyyeabitomsky/create-meme-react.git and run `yarn start`

+Don't forget to create awesome memes with crazy captions :)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Getting Started with React
 ## Available Scripts

 In the project directory, you can run: